Glycine: As a neurotransmitter

+Glycine is a neurotransmitter in the central nervous system with both inhibitory and excitatory roles.
+Specifically, it is an agonist at the inhibitory glycine receptor, and a co-agonist along with glutamate at the excitatory NMDA receptor.

-Glycine is an inhibitory neurotransmitter in the central nervous system, especially in the spinal cord, brainstem, and retina.
-When glycine receptors are activated, chloride enters the neuron via ionotropic receptors, causing an inhibitory postsynaptic potential (IPSP).
+The glycine receptor is expressed throughout the CNS, but especially in the spinal cord, brainstem, and retina.
+When glycine receptors are activated, chloride enters the neuron via the receptor, causing an inhibitory postsynaptic potential (IPSP).
 Strychnine is a strong antagonist at ionotropic glycine receptors, whereas bicuculline is a weak one.
+Removal of glycine from inhibitory glycinergic synapses is hypothesized to be primarily mediated by glycine transporter 2.
+This glycine transporter protein is predominantly expressed in neurons, and occurs in the hindbrain and spinal cord.

-Glycine is a required co-agonist along with glutamate for NMDA receptors.
-In contrast to the inhibitory role of glycine in the spinal cord, this behaviour is facilitated at the (NMDA) glutamatergic receptors which are excitatory.
-The of glycine is 7930 mg/kg in rats (oral), and it usually causes death by hyperexcitability.
+Glycine is a required co-agonist along with glutamate at the excitatory NMDA receptors.
+That is, these receptors only open their ion channels to let cations into the cell, when both glycine and glutamate are present, while the neuron is already somewhat depolarized.
+Removal of glycine from NMDA receptor-associated synapses is facilitated by glycine transporter 1, which is hypothesized to co-localize with NMDA receptors in the brain.
+This glycine transporter protein is predominantly expressed in glial cells, and occurs throughout the brain and spinal cord.

+The of glycine is 7930 mg/kg in rats (oral), high concentrations are known to cause marked hyperexcitability and neurotoxicity via the activation of NMDA receptors.

+Glycine-releasing neurons include subpopulations of amacrine cells in the retina and Renshaw cells in the spinal cord; both act as inihibitory interneurons.

 As a toxin conjugation agent

 Glycine conjugation pathway has not been fully investigated.
-Glycine is thought to be a hepatic detoxifier of a number endogenous and xenobiotic organic acids.
+Glycine is thought to be a hepatic detoxifier of a number of endogenous and xenobiotic organic acids.
 Bile acids are normally conjugated to glycine in order to increase their solubility in water.

 The human body rapidly clears sodium benzoate by combining it with glycine to form hippuric acid which is then excreted.
 The metabolic pathway for this begins with the conversion of benzoate by butyrate-CoA ligase into an intermediate product, benzoyl-CoA, which is then metabolized by glycine N-acyltransferase into hippuric acid.